Lucky5683/ai-plant-disease-detection/README.md

 * Blurry images
 * Images with complex backgrounds

-An unknown-detection threshold was also added to reduce incorrect predictions when an image does not belong to the expected classes.
+An unknown-detection threshold was also added to reduce incorrect predictions for images that do not belong to the expected classes.

 ## Streamlit Application